lucifer1004/gee-autosave/README.md

 # Google Earth Engine Autosave

-Autosave your code when using Google Earth Engine code editor, in case you forget to save the code you are editing before closing the tab or switching to other files.
+Google Earth Engine is a very useful tool.
+However, one must manually click the "save" button to save the code.
+This can cause loss of code when one unintendedly close the editor tab, or the tab crashes unexpectedly.

+This extension aims at preventing such loss by saving your code locally (in Chrome's localStorage), and restore the code when you open the same file (or a new file) again.
+The absolute file path is used to avoid collisions.